ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Introduction

+\emph{ImpMIA} is best suited for scenarios where the training-set is contained in the examined-set.
+Such scenarios are relevant, e.g., if one wants to check whether their own dataset has been used for training a model, or when a dataset is \emph{known} to contain the training-set (e.g., a publicly available dataset), but not which part of it was used for training.
+While this is a somewhat restrictive assumption, we show that it can be relaxed (App.~\ref{app:abl_coverage}), and that our performance is competitive even at low coverage of the training-set (only 10\%), and becomes superior at high coverage.

-\emph{ImpMIA} achieves superior results, surpassing both black-box and white-box attacks under realistic settings across three benchmark datasets.
-Our extensive analysis shows that removing the knowledge assumptions made by most reference model based methods, leads to a significant drop in the performance of state-of-the-art methods, while our attack remains unaffected.
-Altogether, these results highlight the importance and effectiveness of our proposed method as a practical membership inference attack in realistic scenarios, likely to be most relevant for real-world applications.
+\emph{ImpMIA} achieves superior results, surpassing both black-box and white-box attacks under \underline{no} auxiliary-knowledge settings across 3 benchmark datasets.
+Our extensive analysis shows that removing the knowledge assumptions made by most reference-model-based methods (knowledge of the attacked model's training procedure \& setting), leads to a significant drop in performance of SotA methods, while our attack remains unaffected.
+Altogether, these results highlight the importance and effectiveness of our proposed method as a practical membership inference attack.

-\textbf{Our contributions are as follows:} \begin{itemize}[leftmargin=*] \item We introduce \emph{\textbf{ImpMIA}}, the first membership inference attack based on the implicit bias of gradient descent and its corresponding KKT conditions. \item \emph{\textbf{ImpMIA}} achieves state-of-the-art performance in realistic scenarios where only model weights and a candidate data pool are available. \item We provide a systematic evaluation of the robustness of state-of-the-art MIA methods under realistic conditions where training hyperparameters, data distribution, or member ratios are unknown. \end{itemize}
+\textbf{Our contributions are as follows:} \begin{itemize}[leftmargin=*, topsep=-2mm, itemsep=2.4pt, parsep=0pt, partopsep=0pt] \item We introduce \emph{\textbf{ImpMIA}}, the first membership inference attack based on the implicit bias of gradient descent and its corresponding KKT conditions. \item \emph{\textbf{ImpMIA}} achieves SotA performance in scenarios where only model weights \& a candidate data pool are available. \item We provide a systematic evaluation of the robustness of leading MIA methods in settings where training hyperparameters, data distribution, or member ratios are unknown. \end{itemize}